dotnet/AspNetCore.Docs/aspnetcore/grpc/performance.md

 For an example of gracefully completing a bi-direction streaming call, see [making a bi-directional streaming call](xref:grpc/client#bi-directional-streaming-call).

 Server streaming calls don't have a request stream.
-Because there is no request stream, a client can only communicate the server stream should stop by canceling it.
-If the overhead from canceled calls is impacting the app then considering changing the server streaming call to a bi-directional streaming call.
-With a bi-directional streaming call the client completing the request stream can be a signal to the server to end the call.
+This means that the only way a client can communicate to the server that the stream should stop is by canceling it.
+If the overhead from canceled calls is impacting the app then consider changing the server streaming call to a bi-directional streaming call.
+In a bi-directional streaming call the client completing the request stream can be a signal to the server to end the call.

 ## Dispose streaming calls